groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/_index.en.md

 head_description: ".NET API to compare document style & content.
 Compare documents of multiple supported formats for the difference to identify changes between files."

 ############################# Header ############################
-title: "Compare & check files using .NET API"
+title: "Compare documents with ease in your .NET solutions"
-description: "Develop .NET applications with a highly configurable document comparison API.
-Compare files based on content and text style across similar document formats."
+description: "Build .NET applications with a flexible document comparison API that enables file comparison by content and style across various document formats."
 words:
   for: "for"